HackerRouter/Buddy-Simulator-1984-Saves-Manager/README.md

 Hey!
 DON'T CLOSE the tab before you read all of the texts, please.

 Yeah, yeah, just keep reading this, thank you. :)

+If you still don't know how to use it after reading the textx below, you can watch this video: [Buddy Simulator 1984 Saves Manager Official Guide](https://www.bilibili.com/video/BV1CS4y1S7Ac)

 >**Quick tip for those who don't want to read texts down here:**